hridhaan-s/typer-robot/README.md

 ## Why I'm requesting the EasyDraw V2 Kit

-My original BOM uses 28BYJ-48 steppers which I already have, but honestly they have bad torque and a lot of backlash — not great for writing cleanly.
+My original BOM uses 28BYJ-48 steppers which I already have, but honestly they have bad torque and a lot of backlash not great for writing cleanly.
 The EasyDraw V2 kit has NEMA 17 motors with a proper CNC shield, ABS printed parts (not brittle PLA), and a tested 24×30cm draw area which is enough to cover A4 size paper.
-Building around a solid mechanical base means I can focus on the software side — getting the handwriting style right — instead of fighting hardware issues.
-This kit is basically the upgrade that makes the project actually work well.
+Building around a solid mechanical base means I can focus on the software side getting the handwriting style right instead of fighting hardware issues.
+T

 IMPORTANT NOTE: I have ideas to customize it even more with custom 3d printing the parts to make it look more of robots and the sole purpose to buy this as a kit is because this is my first big projects it will give me more confidence as the parts are more compataible